Spatial and Statistical Modeling of Multi-Panel Millimeter Wave Self-Interference: Measurements of mmWave Self-Interference

 With measures of \ginr, full-duplex system performance can be quantified by computing the received \gsinr as

 where $\snr$ is the \gsnr of a desired receive signal at the output of the receive array, which would practically depend on $\thphrx$.
 To solely understand the degree of self-interference at the receive array output, this work is concerned with measuring and modeling $\inr$ when no further cancellation is employed (i.e., no analog or digital \sic). \ginr alone is useful in indicating if a full-duplex system is noise-limited ($\inr \ll 0$ dB) or self-interference-limited ($\inr \gg 0$ dB).
-Such systems desire a low \ginr, say $\inr < 0$ dB in most cases, to ensure self-interference does not erode full-duplexing gain.
+Such systems desire a low \ginr, say $\inr < 0$ dB in most cases, to ensure self-interference does not erode full-duplexing gains.

-To collect \ginr measurements over a broad spatial profile, we swept the transmit beam and receive beam across a number of directions in azimuth and elevation.
+To collect \ginr measurements over a broad and dense spatial profile, we swept the transmit beam and receive beam across a number of directions in azimuth and elevation.
 Prior to measurement, we specified sets of $\Ntx$ transmit directions and $\Nrx$ receive directions

 over which the phased arrays were electronically swept, measuring self-interference for each transmit-receive combination.
-In this work, we swept the transmit and receive beams from $-60^\circ$ to $60^\circ$ in azimuth and from $-10^\circ$ to $10^\circ$ in elevation, both in $1^\circ$ steps.\footnote{Looking out from each array, broadside corresponds to $0^\circ$ in azimuth and elevation.
-Rightward is an increase in azimuth; upward is an increase in elevation.
-Please see Fig.~2 in \cite{roberts_att_angular} for the details of our employed geometry.}
+In this work, we densely swept the transmit and receive beams from $-60^\circ$ to $60^\circ$ in azimuth and from $-10^\circ$ to $10^\circ$ in elevation, both in $1^\circ$ steps.

 This amounts to $\Ntx = \Nrx = 121 \times 21 = 2541$ steering directions for a total of $\Ntx \times \Nrx \approx 6.5$ million \ginr measurements.
 The set of nearly 6.5 million \ginr measurements we denote as